Leptonic CP violation from the seesaw: The number of CP phases for Majorana neutrinos

-Therefore, generically, the number of CP phases is parametrization dependent and we should supply the parametrization when we count CP phases.
-The total number of parameters on the other hand is a robust quantity independent of the chosen parametrization.
+Therefore, generically, the number of CP phases is parametrization dependent and we should supply the parametrization when we count CP phases.\footnote{ In contrast, the number of \emph{algebraically independent} CP odd \emph{polynomial flavor invariants} is well defined\,\cite{invariants:others}. } The total number of parameters on the other hand is a robust quantity independent of the chosen parametrization.
 We should also emphasize that the \emph{presence} or \emph{absence} of CP violation is also a physical property independent of parametrization.
 It can be formulated in a basis invariant manner if necessary.
 Then in the presence of CP violation, it follows that \emph{at least} one nonzero physical phase should be present in any parametrization.